Get the free Get Your Brand Together workbook here!

-If your wellness brand is peaceful, relaxing, and casual, you may consider colors like light pink, light blue, and white.
-On the other hand, if your brand is corporate and serious, probably with a touch of luxury, then a dark blue color, gold, black and similar colors.
-Here’s a breakdown, as a guide:
+Let's say for example that your wellness brand is peaceful, relaxing, and casual, you may consider accent colors like light pink, light blue, and white.
+On the other hand, if your brand is corporate and serious, probably with a touch of luxury, then dark blue color, gold, black and similar colors.

-Picking the right colors can often feel overwhelming.
+Picking the right colors for your color palette can often feel overwhelming.
 But, if done mindfully, this process can become really simple, and fun!

 Not that we got that out of the way, here’s 3 quick tips to get you started.
 These are just a few pieces of the puzzle but are important to consider in choosing the best colors for your health or wellness brand.

 Before you make any decision in your business, first you have to define who your ideal customer is.